Original Potholders Free Knitting Patterns

 Thick knitted potholders will come in handy in every kitchen, so check out our selection of free patterns!
 They are colorful, textured, and, most importantly, do their job.

-Hand-knitted potholder should be thick and made with cotton yarn.
+A hand-knitted potholder should be thick and made with cotton yarn.
 Why?
 So that it doesn’t melt in contact with hot pots and pans.
 What’s more, cotton yarn absorbs moisture, so you can use it to clean up any mess as well.

 Always go for double-thick potholders or ones with very dense stitches.
 It’s definitely better to be safe than sorry.